polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/3-front-end.md

 ![Claimed File](assets/poe-claimed.png)

 If all went well, you should see a new `ClaimCreated` event appear in the Events component.
-The front-end can automatically recognize that your file is now claimed, and even gives you the option to revoke the claim if you want.
+The front-end automatically recognizes that your file is now claimed, and even gives you the option to revoke the claim if you want.

 Remember, only the owner can revoke the claim!
 If you select another user account at the top, and